 A 2013 study on biotin and candida showed, “Biotin is required for cell growth and fatty acid metabolism because it is used as a cofactor for carboxylases such as acetyl-CoA carboxylase, and pyruvate carboxylase.
 In addition, we have discovered that biotin is used to modify histones in C. albicans.”

 This 2011 study shows that “Biotin is required by a variety of yeasts, fungi and bacteria, not only for growth but also for metabolite production.”
-It appears that biotin is necessary for many microbes, including candida.
+It appears that biotin is necessary for many microbes, so biotin and candida is a natural relationship.
 In fact, candida produces biotin and the higher the availability of sugar, the greater the production of biotin.
-This may be a link in the association between fungal candida growth in diabetics.
+This biotin and candida link may have an association between fungal candida growth in diabetics.

 Dr. Jeffrey S. McCombs, DC, is founder of the McCombs Center for Health, the Candida Plan, the Candida Library, and author of Lifeforce, The Everything Candida Diet Book, and The Everything Guide to Autoimmune Diets.
 Check out our podcast, “The Candida Chronicles” on iTunes and SoundCloud.